patrickjuchli/basic-ftp/README.md

 [![Build Status](https://travis-ci.org/patrickjuchli/basic-ftp.svg?branch=master)](https://travis-ci.org/patrickjuchli/basic-ftp) [![npm version](https://img.shields.io/npm/v/basic-ftp.svg)](https://www.npmjs.com/package/basic-ftp)

-This is an FTP client for Node.js.
-It supports explicit FTPS over TLS.
+This is an FTP client for Node.js, it supports explicit FTPS over TLS.

 ## Goals

-There are two goals: Provide a foundation that covers the usual needs and make it easy to extend functionality if necessary.
+Provide a foundation that covers the usual needs and make it possible to extend functionality.

 FTP is an old protocol, there are many features, quirks and server implementations.
 It's not a goal to support all of them.
-Instead, it should be possible for you to solve your specific issues without requiring a change in the library.
+Instead, make it possible to extend behaviour without requiring a change in the library itself.

 ## Dependencies